 Saturday swim lessons are a continuation of our traditional weekly Saturday morning lessons, with an emphasis on parent-child classes.

 Cost of lessons is $68 for members, $102 for non-members.
-All sessions are 8 classes.
+All sessions are 8 classes, except for sessions noted below.

 4:55 PM - 5:25 PM: Level 1 & 2 Pre-School Age - Water Acclimation/Movement